theodet/do/passionflower2025/README.md

 <p>
 	The Language of Flowers inspired a greater inclusion of plants in decorative arts, such as in masonry, decorative paneling and painting, and textile and pattern design.
 A notable high Victorian style church, St. Mary’s in Stratfield Mortimer, includes passionflowers among its many naturalistic carvings and serves as an excellent example of the passionflower in sacred stonework.
 Built in the 1860s, the church is thought to be influenced by the Victorian’s culture adopting the Language of Flowers.[^31] Though many symbolic plants and flowers are depicted within and without the church, passionflowers decorate the responds of the chancel arch.
 Unlike earlier, continental portrayals of the passionflower, these stone passionflowers are, with some grace for the medium, botanically accurate without going to any lengths of fancifulness to emphasize the Christ symbolism.
 </p>
+image must be added to media repository—screenclip on my computer currently labeled in our folder as "responds-stmarys.png"

 <param ve-image
 	gh=passionflower2025/responds-stmarys.png
 	caption:"St. Mary’s respond of chancel arch with passionflowers.
 Image credit: James Watkins in Allen and Dark 2010.">